-GMGT-680 Marketing Concept&Strategy (3)
+GMGT-680 Marketing Concept&Strategy

 There are many indications that marketing thought and practice have now moved into a new era.
 The fundamental premise underlying current marketing strategy is that customers are the starting point in successful business strategy formulation.
-In this course, we discuss how companies become market driven and display proficiency in skills related to the formulation of marketing strategies that are customerfocused and competitive.
+In this course, we discuss how companies become market driven and display proficiency in skills related to the formulation of marketing strategies that are customer-focused and competitive.
 In this course, students will have an opportunity to develop these skills by applying marketing strategy concepts and methods in case studies, simulations, experiential exercises, and a comprehensive term project.
-Students with credit for GMGT 510 or GMGT 588 cannot take GMGT 680.